South Korea says North Korea committed to 'complete' denuclearisation, summit with Trump

 A White House team will leave as scheduled for Singapore this weekend to prepare for the possible summit, a White House spokeswoman said on Saturday.

+“Even though they share the same resolve, there need to be discussions regarding the roadmap for how to make it happen, and that process could be tough,” he said, declining to define “complete denuclearisation.”

-The Trump administration is demanding that North Korea completely and irreversibly shutter its nuclear weapons program.
+The Trump administration has demanded that North Korea completely and irreversibly shutter its nuclear weapons program.
 Kim and Trump’s initial decision to meet followed months of war threats and insults between the leaders over the program.

-Moon said he held Saturday’s impromptu meeting, the second summit between the two sides in a month, at Kim’s request.

-“Chairman Kim requested a meeting without any formality two days ago and I gladly accepted it,” Moon said, noting that the summit was in line with previous agreements for the two leaders to meet more often.

-The KCNA statement said Kim and Moon agreed to hold high-level talks between their two nations on June 1, and to take steps to quickly implement their efforts to denuclearize the peninsula.
-KCNA said the leaders also agreed to meet frequently.

-The agency said the two leaders had reached a “satisfactory consensus” and expressed “their stand to make joint efforts for the decentralization of the Korean peninsula.”

-Moon said while Kim is committed to denuclearisation, North Korea is not convinced it can trust security guarantees from the United States.
+American officials are skeptical that Kim will ever fully abandon his nuclear arsenal, and Moon said North Korea is not yet convinced it can trust security guarantees from the United States.

 “However, during the U.S.-South Korea summit, President Trump clearly emphasized that we may see not only the end of hostile relations but also economic cooperation if North Korea denuclearises,” Moon said.
 “I urge North Korea and the U.S. to confirm each other’s will by sharing their problems with each other and communicating directly.”